-Marketing Strategy of Mountain Dew analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Mountain Dew analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Mountain Dew marketing mix, help the brand succeed in the market.

 Mountain Dew marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Mountain Dew Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Mountain Dew marketing strategy can be explained as follows: